-- Outstanding sound for this live Dead record with solid Double Plus (A++) sound on all FOUR sides
+- An outstanding pressing of this live Dead record with solid Double Plus (A++) sound or BETTER on all FOUR sides

 - We guarantee there is dramatically more richness, fullness, vocal presence, and performance energy on this copy than others you’ve heard, and that’s especially true if you made the mistake of buying whatever Heavy Vinyl pressing is currently on the market

 - “… newer originals such as the Jerry Garcia/Robert Hunter ballads ‘Ship of Fools,’ ‘It Must Have Been the Roses,’ and the album’s unmitigated gem, ‘Stella Blue,’ rate among the package’s most thoughtful and lyrical moments.”